modmore/docs/en/02_ConsentFriend/v1/02_Functionality/02_Default_Services.md

 | Only Once               | No                                    |
 | Contextual Consent Only | No                                    |
 | Cookies                 | Cookie: abc<br>Path: ''<br>Domain: '' |

+This service can be imported with the [YouTube service YAML file](../yaml/consentfriend_youtube.yml)

 ### Google reCAPTCHA